kihikasamuel/new-portfolio/README.md

-My personal website built Nuxt.js and Vue.js.
+My personal website built with Nuxt.js and Vue.js.

 See the hosted site 👉 <a href="https://samkihika.site">samkihika.site</a>